Liz Kendall: Education

 Kendall has spoken about education as a way of tackling inequality.
 She has spoken in support of expanding the academies programme and keeping the free schools initiative saying that focus should be on the quality of education rather than structures and that investment in the early years should be a priority over cutting university tuition fees.
 Kendall also said that more effort was needed in the education system to raise aspiration for the 'white working class young'.
 Kendall has also said that as Prime Minister, she would order a review of National Lottery Funding to free up funds for early years services.

 Health and welfare

 Kendall has advocated increased patient choice in the NHS, arguing "there will remain a role for the private and voluntary sectors where they can add extra capacity to the NHS or challenges to the system" and with healthcare providers "what matters is what works".
 In 2015, Kendall supported the £23,000 benefit cap.
+Kendall also said she backs the principle of the two child benefit cap.
+In 2024 as Work and Pensions Secretary, Kendall suggested that job coaches could visit inpatients on mental health wards.
+In February 2025 in Kendall's capacity as Work and Pensions Secretary also expressed that she felt some people on benefits were "taking the Mickey", and that this is a justification for a push to get those on benefits due to less severe illnesses back into work.